jlusPrivat/RAAM-WP/doc/serverCommands.md

 `dds` | "dds" for "device description short".
 `dff` | "dff" for "device form factor".
 Is one of these values: "RemoteNetworkDevice", "Speakers", "LineLevel", "Headphones", "Microphone", "Headset", "Handset", "UnknownDigitalPassthrough", "SPDIF", "DigitalAudioDisplayDevice", "UnknownFormFactor".
 `si` | "si" for "session id".
 `sc` | "sc" for "session configuration".
 Value contains "s", if this session is a system sound session.
-This value ist just "0", when the session was removed or not found.
+Value contains This value ist just "0", when the session was removed or not found.
 `sdn` | "sdn" for "session display name".
+`sic` | "sic" for "session icon".
+This is the base64 representation of the image in "PNG" format.
+This value is just empty, when no icon was provided.
 `m` | "m" for "mute".
 Can be either `t` for true or `f` for false.
 `l` | "l" for "soundlevel".
 Any value for the volume between 0 and 100.